 3) finally, try to move the sub-woofer from the corner along the wall.

 If the problem persists, you have to blame the acoustics of your room and unfortunately this isn’t rare.
 In fact, poor quality bass range, and sometimes mid-high too, does not always depend on the system itself.
-The acoustics of your listening room is essential to build a pure sound.
+Good acoustics of your listening room is essential to build a pure sound.
 Sometimes, even with a top (and perfectly set up) audio pro system, the dimension, the shape and the reverberation factor of the listening room can mercilessly nullify all the efforts.
 So, if unlucky, experiment by relocating the system to a different part of the room or in another room: sometimes the result is miraculous!

 Be also aware that the frequency of 20Hz has a wavelength of around 17 metres and you cannot physically hear this frequency in a closed room with a diagonal shorter than 8.5 metres!
 This practically means that deep bass needs big and open rooms: it cannot expand and “go deep” properly in small closed rooms, but will produce a feeling of saturation and a lack of sound pressure.
 The shape of the room is very important too, so try to avoid rooms with “cubic” shape.
 These rooms are natural generators of “standing waves”, which tend to confuse and draw out the bass, killing its clarity.